Space-Systems/OPI/README.md

 The `runPropagation()` function is executed from the host application (via calls to `propagate()`), in a loop over all propagation time steps.
 Its implementation inside the plugin manipulates the given population based on time information as well as the state of the population itself.
-The following example also shows a way to hanfle index lists which can optionally be provided by the host to specify which objects to consider:
+The following example also shows a way to handle index lists which can optionally be provided by the host to specify which objects to consider:

 ```cpp